-Inclusion of LUC impacts in renewable fuels policy is contentious because it is neither directly measurable nor easily isolated from the myriad of other LUC drivers (Plevin et al 2010), such as agricultural policies, agricultural product demand changes, and social norms.
+Inclusion of LUC impacts in renewable fuels policy is contentious, because it is neither directly measurable nor easily isolated from the myriad of other LUC drivers (Plevin et al 2010), such as agricultural policies, agricultural product demand changes, and social norms.
 Biofuel policy analyses typically rely on computer simulations or on extrapolations of historic data to evaluate total LUC.
 The LUC modeling science lacks consensus with regard to modeling frameworks, boundary conditions, and other fundamental assumptions, which has resulted in highly variable modeling results across a wide range of studies.
 For example, results of CO2 emissions from biofuel-induced LUC span an order of magnitude, and subsequent calculations of GHG emissions can even vary in sign (Berndes et al 2010).
 Currently, US and European governmental organizations are integrating-- or are considering integrating--LUC impacts into their renewable fuel policies (e.g., the US Renewable Fuel Standard (RFS) (US Environmental Protection Agency (EPA) 2010), EU Renewable Energy and Fuel Quality Directive (European Commission 2009), United Kingdom (UK) Renewable Transport Fuel Obligation (UK Department for Transport 2012), and California’s Low Carbon Fuel Standard (CARB 2009).
 At present, analysts most often use agricultural economic models such as variations of the Global Trade Analysis Project (GTAP) model.
 For example, the US EPA uses the GTAP along with the FAPRI model (US EPA 2010, Tyner et al 2010, Al-Riffai et al 2010).

 The modeling approach presented in this study is intended to complement existing approaches and to improve the understanding of global LUC drivers and dynamics.
 Every effort has been made to ensure the model is parsimonious and transparent, both in terms of the underlying data and the feedback effects among drivers.
-By using a model with high transparency, ease of use, and dynamic capabilities, our project facilitates policy-relevant analyses by allowing examination of global LUC under diverse scenarios and varying model assumptions.
+By using a model with high transparency, ease of use, and dynamic capabilities, our project improves policy-relevant analyses by allowing examination of global LUC under diverse scenarios and varying model assumptions.
 In this paper, we report on a small subset of such analyses.
 These are intended as an initial illustration of model functionality, not to assert improvement in numerical results relative to other work.

 LUC Models and Approaches